Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/TaskB1/README.md

 The provided file is a ransom note directing the reader to `https://ihrharfpxgvqvozv.unlockmyfiles.biz/`.

-This link leads users to a ransom demand page detailing the neccessary steps to recover the encrypted data.
-The premise of the challenge is to find where this website is reaching to for the information displayed on this page such as time and the ransom amount.
+This link leads users to a ransom demand page detailing the necessary steps to recover the encrypted data.
+The premise of the challenge is to find where the website is reaching out to for the information displayed on this page, such as time and the ransom amount.

-Opening the dev tools window shows that a JS file called `connect.js` is being used to get the neccessary information.
+Opening the dev tools window shows that a JS file called `connect.js` is being used to get the necessary information.

 ![](./img/connect.png)

-Unfortunatly, the JS is obfuscated and difficult to read.
+Unfortunately, the JS is obfuscated and difficult to read.
 However, this is no issue due to the existence of the network tab in the dev tools.
-The network tab will show any request made by the webpage; including and request to a 3rd party service.
+The network tab will show any request made by the webpage, including and request to a 3rd party service.

 ![](./img/request.png)